-This fun flower garden for kids from contributor Alisha is made from upcycled juice or milk cartons!
+This fun flower garden for kids is a simple upcycled planter the kids can make from juice or milk cartons.

 This flower garden for kids can be as simple or as complex as you would like, depending on the age and interest of your kids.